+Now, suppose you have a tilemap that's $tw \times th$ tiles/SEs in size.
+You might expect that the screen entry at tile-coordinates (tx, ty) could be found at SE-number $n = tx+ty \cdot tw$ , because that's how matrices always work, right?
+Well, you'd be wrong.
+At least, you'd be partially wrong.

-Now, you'd expect that for a background of $tw \times th$ tiles/SEs works just like a bitmap: the SE with coordinates (tx, ty) has SE-number $n = tx + ty \cdot tw$.
-Well, that is almost how it works.
-Within each screenblock that is exactly how it works, but the bigger backgrounds don't simply use multiple screenblocks, they're actually accessed as four separate screenblocks (see table 9.8).
-This means that you have to find out which screenblock you are in, and then find the SE-number inside that screenblock.
+Within each screenblock the equation works, but the bigger backgrounds don't simply use multiple screenblocks, they're actually accessed as four separate maps.
+How this works can be seen in table 9.8: each numbered block is a contingent block in memory.
+This means that to get the SE-index you have to find out which screenblock you are in and then find the SE-number inside that screenblock.

-32x32 2x32 64x32 32x64 64x64
+32x32 64x 32 32x64 64x64

-0 1 0 0 1
+• 0 1 0 0 1

 0 0 1 1 2 3

-Table 9.8: screenblock layout of regular backgrounds.
+Table 9.8: screenblock layout

+of rea ular bac karound s.